mad-lab-fau/mad-gui/README.md

 - Windows users: download our exemplary executable here [Coming soon, including example data]
 - Other operating systems: [Contact us](mailto:mad-digait@fau.de).

-Now you can take a look at [How do I interact with the GUI?](#how-do-i-use-it) to see how you can load the data you downloaded before.
+Start the program and then you can open the previously downloaded example data as shown in [How do I use it?](#how-do-i-use-it).

 ### Option B: Using the python package
 ```